Passivity can increase the risk of diabetes

 “If you come to Sweden from the rural central Anatolia, it is like moving to another century.
 It becomes a form of urbanisation.
 People seem to gain weight, get higher blood pressure and more diabetes.
 It is not easy to work out why, but reasonable explanations are that they move about less and that we have more and cheaper high-fat and high-sugar food,” says Per Wändell.

 He also mentions research that has pointed to the importance of physical activity for immigrants.
 For the refugees coming now, there is a great risk that the the wait for asylum examination leads to a passivisation that might increase the risk of diabetes.

 “It is therefore important already when the refugees arrive to start measures to activate people in various ways.
 We might need to think along new lines in order to reach those groups that are not as accustomed to exercising,” says Per Wändell.

-Text: Fredrik Hedlund, first published in the magazine Medical Science no 1, 2017.
+Text: Fredrik Hedlund, first published in Swedish in the magazine Medicinsk Vetenskap no 1, 2017.